agenda/agenda/README.md

 ### lockLimit(number)

-Takes a `number` shich specifies the max number jobs that can be locked at any given moment.
+Takes a `number` which specifies the max number jobs that can be locked at any given moment.
 By default it is `0` for no max.

 ```js
 agenda.lockLimit(0);